Is work getting you down and you feel like you just can't cope?

 13 Denner Rd, Chingford, London, E4 7SQ

-I tend to practice face-to-face as I have found this to be the most effective method of coaching.
-I am willing to travel to clients if they are within a reasonable distance from either of these two addresses.
+I tend to practice face-to-face as I have found this to be the most effective method of coaching, however during the pandemic I have been using Zoom more often and find this works really well.
+I am willing to travel to clients if they are within a reasonable distance from my address.

 I appreciate that some people may have difficulty making appointments on weekdays, therefore I do have some availability for evening and weekend sessions.